 In Ops Manager, any field that changes the manifest causes a redeploy of the Redis for PCF tile.

-In the Pivotal Application Service (PAS) or Elastic Runtime, changes to any of the following properties can trigger downtime:
+In the Pivotal Application Service (PAS), changes to any of the following properties can trigger downtime:

 ..cf.consul_server.ips—Consul Server Resource Config

 ..cf.ha_proxy.skip_cert_verify.value—Disable SSL certificate verification for this environment in PAS